El Greco: Posthumous critical reputation

+Contemporary

 El Greco was disdained by the immediate generations after his death because his work was opposed in many respects to the principles of the early baroque style which came to the fore near the beginning of the 17th century and soon supplanted the last surviving traits of the 16th-century Mannerism.
 El Greco was deemed incomprehensible and had no important followers.
 Only his son and a few unknown painters produced weak copies of his works.
 Late 17th- and early 18th-century Spanish commentators praised his skill but criticized his antinaturalistic style and his complex iconography.
 Some of these commentators, such as Antonio Palomino and Juan Agustín Ceán Bermúdez, described his mature work as "contemptible", "ridiculous" and "worthy of scorn".
 The views of Palomino and Bermúdez were frequently repeated in Spanish historiography, adorned with terms such as "strange", "queer", "original", "eccentric" and "odd".
 The phrase "sunk in eccentricity", often encountered in such texts, in time developed into "madness".

-Still, his paintings influenced Velazquez, who positioned the main characters of his paintings in the same manner as El Greco, and painted the folds in the clothes in a similar fashion.
+Still, his paintings influenced Diego Velazquez, as well as Francisco Goya, the former positioning the main characters of his paintings in the same manner as El Greco, and painting the folds in the clothes in a similar fashion.
+Hortensio Félix Paravicino, one of El Greco's admirers, called his genius as being greater than that of Apelles.